King Charles's coronation: When is the bank holiday and where will it take place?

 Located on the East Lawn of Windsor Castle, the audience will also be treated to visual effects and spoken word performances.

-The Coronation Choir will also perform alongside the Virtual Choir, which will be made up of voices from around the Commonwealth, and the Coronation Choir itself will be created from keen choral singers from across the UK.
-There will also be a documentary released about how the Coronation Choir is formed.
+The Coronation Choir itself will coached by Amanda Holden and Mosti Mabuse and be created from keen choral singers from across the UK: there will also be a documentary released about how the Coronation Choir is formed on 5 May.

 Read more: 'Her final journey' - newspaper front pages on the Queen's state funeral